About Let’s Count

 - Counter Cat characters which will help make learning fun!

-Once registered, schools in England and Wales will receive their packs during w/c 4 January 2021, in time for the census taking place on Sunday 21 March 2021.
+Once registered, schools in England and Wales will receive their packs within 14 days, in time for the census taking place on Sunday 21 March 2021.
 Free packs are limited so please apply as soon as possible.

 We look forward to your school taking part in this exciting initiative.